shorttompkins/mrw.lol/README.md

 # CHANGE LOG
 Going to try to keep track as much as possible major (and minor) changes I make to this repo as I go.

+## 2015-10-24
+- Introduced Bootstrap into the project, so it looks half decent
+- Migrated the app so that it loads as the homepage of the website.
+The website itself can still serve static pages via specific routes.
+Anything else defaults to the homepage (for SPA handling).
+- Started converting the app to use "MRW" to fit the end goal of the actual website (i.e. http://mrw.lol)

 ## 2015-10-22
 - Introduced Passport.js for Social Networking login/registration
 - Introduced UserModel (to support Passport)